Sunny With a High Near 67

 Today

 Sunny, with a high near 67.
-Northeast wind 5 to 8 mph.
+Light and variable wind becoming north northeast around 6 mph in the afternoon.

 Tonight